protz/ocaml-installer/README.md

 Requirements
 ------------

-* Cygwin with the mingw64 compiler suite, 32bit version (i686-w64-mingw32).
+* Cygwin with the mingw64 compiler suite, 64bit version (x86_64-w64-mingw32).
 * FlexDLL (at least 0.29)
 * NSIS (the special build that uses 8k strings)
-* the NSISunz plugin for NSIS, that lives somewhere on the NSIS wiki

 Instructions for building an new version of the installer
 ---------------------------------------------------------